-Purrkins is in his 4 month of being a Tripawd kitty now, I meant to update on his 3rd and started this on his 3rd month. 🙄
+Purrkins is in his fourth month of being a Tripawd kitty now; I meant to update on his 3rd and started this in his 3rd month. 🙄

 There never seems to be enough hours in the day.
 Time has just flown by.
-We are grateful everyday, that we had a choice and were able to amputate and cut that cancer off!
+We are grateful every day, we had a choice and were able to amputate and cut that cancer off!

-When we were faced with the decision it was our worst nightmare!
+When we were faced with the decision, it was our worst nightmare!
 But we can most certainly say we did the right thing for Purrkins no matter what our future holds!
-He is such a joy to watch, and does amazing well, he is absolutely just as happy on 3 as he was on 4!
+He is such a joy to watch and does amazingly well.
+He is absolutely just as happy on three as he was on 4!

 I still get nervous leaving him and that will never 100% change for me.

 Life experiences change who you are as a person or pet parent.
-We had a 16 year old cat named Garfield he was sitting on the kitchen table, one of the boys jumped up on the table and Garfield tried to get away and slipped off the tables edge, he tried to catch himself and in seconds he fell on the wood floor and not on his feet!
-I tried to catch him and there was no time it was a blink of a eye and Garfield was on the floor with a compound fracture bleeding from his back leg.
+We had a 16-year-old cat named Garfield, he was sitting on the kitchen table, one of the boys jumped up on the table, and Garfield tried to get away and slipped off the edge of the table, he tried to catch himself, and in seconds he fell on the wood floor and not on his feet!
+I tried to catch him and there was no time it was a blink of an eye and Garfield was on the floor with a compound fracture bleeding from his back leg.

-We rushed him to the emergency room at MSU and we were told the worst, the break was so bad they could not repair it, on a younger healthier cat they would of amputated.
-At Garfield’s age and health he was not a candidate for surgery and we had to say good bye to our Sweet Garfield that day!
-I bawl as I type this three years later, its still the same heartbreak.
+We rushed him to the emergency room at MSU, and we were told the worst, the break was so bad they could not repair it, on a younger healthier cat they would have amputated.
+At Garfield’s age and health, he was not a candidate for surgery we had to say goodbye to our Sweet Garfield that day!
+I bawl as I type this three years later, it is still the same heartbreak.

-You never hear anything about cats breaking bones due to falling, that just doesn’t happen right?
-Cat trees to the ceiling, Cat walls, cats climbing trees outside, cats climbing all over and landing fine.
+You never hear anything about cats breaking bones due to falling, that doesn’t happen, right?
+Cat trees to the ceiling, Cat walls, cats climbing trees outside, cats jumping all over and landing fine.

-When we were faced with decision to amputate with Purrkins years later it was truly unreal!
+When we were faced with the decision to amputate with Purrkins years later it was truly unreal!

-We have had so many new kitty members join lately and I feel like I needed to share Garfield’s story.
+We have had so many new kitty members join lately I felt like I needed to share Garfield’s story.

-If we can prevent accidents or mishaps we should absolutely take that step.
-We are all here, joined by the love of our animals and want the best for them.
+If we can prevent accidents or mishaps, we should take that step.
+We are all joined by the love of our animals and want the best for them.

 We are extra cautious with Purrkins he has steps going to all his favorite spots!
-A set at his window seats a set at the coffee table, he goes from the coffee table to the sofa.
+A set at his window seat a set at the coffee table, he goes from the coffee table to the sofa.
 A set at our bed.
-He always use his steps!
+He always uses his steps!
 We are not taking any chances if we can prevent an accident we are going to.
-We are doing the better safe then sorry approach!
+We are doing the better safe than sorry approach!

-When a new member joins, I suggest stairs or anyway to make the landing or jumping up easier and safer!
+When a new member joins, I suggest stairs or any way to make the landing or jumping up & going down easier and safer!

-We live in a SMALL house, do we have room for these stairs and do they look nice NOPE do we care NOPE sure we would love the house to look great but again life changes how you look at things and it is what it is!
-All’s that truly matters is safety and to allow our animals to still be themselves and happy on 3 or 4 legs.
+We live in a SMALL house, do we have room for these stairs and do they look nice NOPE do we care NOPE sure we would love the house to look great but again life changes how you look at things, and it is what it is!
+All that truly matters is safety and to allow our animals to be themselves and happy on 3 or 4 legs.

-Purrkins is still getting acupuncture treatments done he was off for 2 months and we go back the 21st for another treatment.
+Purrkins is still getting acupuncture treatments done he was off for two months we go back the 21st for another session.

 We do see a lot of improvement with each treatment.
 Purrkins comes homes and plays and has more energy.
 He seems to tire less frequently for the first week afterward.
-Dr Matt said that that is all the endorphins working.
-He has 2 bowel movements on his acupuncture days.
+Dr. Matt said that that is all the endorphins working.
+He has two bowel movements on his acupuncture days.
 It obviously stimulates everything.💩

 Some things we have noticed with Purrkins are ~